neweuropeancollege/gitbook-documentation/sf-admin/docs/maintenance/admin-dashboard/helpful-links-component.md

 - **Importance of Regular Checks**
   - Regularly checking and updating unimported MC emails ensures that all marketing efforts are accurately reflected in Salesforce.
   - This practice is vital for maintaining data integrity and for the effectiveness of email marketing analysis and follow-up actions.

----

-_The "Unimported MC Emails" link is an essential tool for Salesforce Admins to manage and rectify MailChimp integration issues effectively.
-By utilizing the 'Update on Salesforce' functionality, both individually and in bulk, Admins can maintain seamless integration between MailChimp and Salesforce, ensuring that all marketing activities are accurately tracked and accounted for._